igaster/laravel-theme/README.md

     {!!
 Asset::styles() !!}
     {!!
 Asset::scripts() !!}

-exactly where you want write your declerations.
-If you are refering to a local file then it will check that it exists on the active theme or else an exception will be thrown.
+exactly where you want write your declerations (usualy on HEAD and footer of the page).

 ## Assets dependencies

-Well this is an [Orchestra/Asset](http://orchestraplatform.com/docs/3.0/components/asset) feature explained well in the documentation.
-Long story short you can:
+Well this is an [Orchestra/Asset](http://orchestraplatform.com/docs/3.0/components/asset) feature explained well in the official documentation.
+Long story short:

     @css (filename, alias, depends-on)
     @js  (filename, alias, depends-on)